vinta/pangu/README.md

 ## Installation

-To install the package for using in your Go programs:
+To install the package, `pangu`, for using in your Go programs:

 ``` bash
 $ go get -u github.com/vinta/pangu